ShubhamSKadam/JavaScript-Mastery/7_Arrays_in_detail/Arrays.md

 const movies = ["Avengers", "Superman", "Batman"];

 if (movies.includes("Avengers")) {
-    console.log("The movie is available on prime");// The movie is available on prime } else {
+  console.log("The movie is available on prime"); // The movie is available on prime } else {
   console.log("The movie is not available on prime.");
 }

 // Note Includes method is case sensitive